Off-campus and wireless access bookmarklet

 Seela, F., & Chittepu, P. (2008).
 6-Azauracil or 8-aza-7-deazaadenine nucleosides and oligonucleotides: the effect of 2'-fluoro substituents and nucleobase nitrogens on conformation and base pairing.
 Organic & Biomolecular Chemistry, 6(3), 596-607.

-Other options for gaining access to Library online resources
+More options for accessing online Library resources

 See Accessing online resources from off campus for other tools and options that allow you to gain ready access to material the Library subscribes to on your behalf.